TSMC says quake impact on first-quarter shipments no more than 1 percent

 "We will increase production activity," she said.

-Catcher Technology Co Ltd, which makes casings for Apple's iPhones, iPads and MacBooks, said its Tainan manufacturing facilities were not damaged by the quake.
+Catcher Technology Co Ltd (2474.TW), which makes casings for Apple's iPhones, iPads and MacBooks, said its Tainan manufacturing facilities were not damaged by the quake.

-Advanced Semiconductor Engineering Inc (ASE), which tests chips before they reach device assemblers, said operations in Kaohsiung, 50 km south, were also unaffected.
+Advanced Semiconductor Engineering Inc (ASE) (2311.TW), which tests chips before they reach device assemblers, said operations in Kaohsiung, 50 km south, were also unaffected.

 Analysts said ASE supplies components for iPhone fingerprint sensors as well as for the Apple Watch.